dshan805/epl-player-suggestion/Readme.md

 # English Premier League Player Suggestion

-This project provides a player recommendation system for the English Premier League (EPL).
-Using historical player statistics and FIFA 21 data, it suggests the most similar players to a given player based on their performance metrics.
+Using historical player statistics and FIFA 21 data, it suggests the most similar players to a given player based on their performance metrics using the K-Nearest Neighbors (KNN) algorithm.

 ---